pokanop/nostromo/README.md

 ...
 ```

-### Bash Completion
+### Shell Completion
 nostromo provides completion scripts to allow tab completion.
-This is added by default when running `nostromo init` or by adding this to your shell init file:
+This is added by default to your shell init file:
 ```sh
 eval "$(nostromo completion)" # for bash eval "$(nostromo completion --zsh)" # for zsh